Throughout those years the Lord continued to be faithful to me and drew me nearer to Him despite my wandering heart.

 Junior high was a spiritual turning point for me as my faith started becoming my own, and I shared the gospel for the first time with two of my close friends.

-My faith in Jesus continued to grow, but so did something else.
-I began loving and seeking attention from boys.
-Symptoms of my need to be loved, wanted and admired continued to surface throughout adolescence, whether in relationships, people-pleasing, or being a high-achiever.
+My faith in Jesus continued to grow, but so did my need to be loved, wanted and admired by others.
+This continued to surface throughout adolescence, whether in relationships, people-pleasing, or being a high-achiever.
 I grew into a young woman who excelled at much of what she put her hands to.
 But my deep need for control and affirmation was not yet apparent to me.

 Throughout those years the Lord continued to be faithful to me and drew me nearer to Him despite my wandering heart.
 I learned that even “if we are faithless, He remains faithful—for He cannot deny himself” (2 Timothy 2:13).